 “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”

 2 Timothy 1:7

 Meds help a lot.
 I take Zoloft and that is a godsend.
 I never miss a dose.
 I know I’m not bulletproof.
-I’ve taken it for five years now.
-It’s like insulin for a diabetic.
+I’ve taken it for several years now.
+(It’s like insulin for a diabetic).

 Afflicted souls are special to God.
 And that truly comforts me.
 Sometimes it seems like there is an invisible tether that holds from completely dropping off the edge.
 When I do pray, it is desperate and brief.
 More like a quiet scream for help.
 There are no frills and no eloquence, but I know I’m being heard by Him who guards my soul.

 People for the most part, are of little help.
 I admit that my attitude can be less than stellar.
 “Unless you have been lost in this section of hell yourself, it’s best if you just shut up.”
 (I don’t really say this, but I’m tempted to.)

 But there are a few that can speak.
 Almost always these are the ones who have been through some affliction themselves.
 They have been hurt and they ‘walk with a limp.’
 I’m convinced that they can speak in direct proportion to the pain they themselves have suffered.
 I once woke up to another pastor praying prostrate on my bedroom floor.
 He didn’t have to do or say anything else.
 He left without saying some ‘pious’ word to me, what he did was wonderfully done.